 - Consider the use of encryption technology to protect highly sensitive or confidential information.

-- Clear browser cache after each and every online session.
+- Clear the browser cache after each online session.

 - Not install software or run programs of unknown origin.